fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 6. Next, change the project source to “myget.org” in the top-right corner.

 7. Finally, move the browser tab of the same window, enter the credentials, and install the package BlazorApp1.

+> Note: For Linux and macOS, installing the Nuget package using CLI from the private feed of MyGet requires an additional file, `nuget.config` on the root of the package.
+This file can be generated using the command `dotnet new nugetconfig`.

 **Setup using CLI**:
 1. Download and install the long-term support version of  [dotnet](https://dotnet.microsoft.com/en-us/download).